Columbia River license reduction program

 The Washington Department of Fish and Wildlife is currently working to implement the buy-back proviso approved by the Washington Legislature during the 2022 legislative session.
 Visit this page for updates as the process develops.

-The Washington State Legislature provided $14.4 million in 2022 to reduce the number of non-treaty Columbia River/Willapa Bay and Columbia River/Grays Harbor salmon gillnet fishing licenses through a voluntary buy-back program.
-The structure for this program is reflective of the parameters outlined by the Legislature.
+In 2022, the Washington State Legislature provided $14.4 million for a commercial license reduction program to reduce the number of non-treaty Columbia River/Willapa Bay and Columbia River/Grays Harbor salmon gillnet fishing licenses through a voluntary buy-back program.

 Proviso language